Vyral/monique-walker/_posts/2020-05-11-how-reverse-mortgages-work.md

 Essentially, a reverse mortgage gets paid off just like any conventional mortgage would, though it's structured differently.
 If, for example, a son or daughter finds themselves needing to sell the property of a deceased parent who had a reverse mortgage, they will have 12 months from the parent’s passing to sell the property.
 Since a reverse mortgage loan is not to exceed the home’s value, the proceeds from the sale of the property will pay off the loan.&nbsp;

 **Bay Equity Home Loans has several reverse mortgages specialists ready to answer your questions** and explore whether taking out a reverse mortgage is right for you.
 Call Tom Ross at 602-791-5861 or email him at [tross@bayeq.com](mailto:tross@bayeq.com).
-In the meantime, please don’t hesitate to reach out if you have any other real estate-related questions.
+If you have any real estate-related questions, please don't hesitate to reach out to us.
 We’re always here to help\!